jet/FsKafka/README.md

 Make sure you set the `CONFLUENT_KAFKA_TEST_BROKER` environment variable to an appropriate kafka broker before running the tests.

-## Desired features from C# driver
-* Producer support of asynchronous buffer overflow (pushback)
-* Consumer: support of asynchronous message handler

 ## Differences with kafunk
 ### Conceptual changes
 Because differences between kafunk and confluent can not be masked reasonably cheap, there are some differences in behaviour.
 Creating a client is now synchronous process and actual connect to brokers will happen upon first request whereas in kafunk it was during create call.

-Configuration is reflecting confluent/java API closer and does not have separate channel configuration anymore.
+Configuration changes require the most rework beacuse it is reflecting confluent/java API and does not have separate channel and kafka configuration anymore.
+Kafka connection object is not exposed by confluent as a standalone object.
+Low-level API such as Fetch Request is not exposed by Confluent too.

 Confluent's driver has some settings by default, which does not guarantee "at least once" or "in-order" delivery.
 See Configuration below to start with safe settings.